Sakura Oda

 Sakura Oda (小田 さくら, Oda Sakura) is a Japanese pop singer and dancer.
 She is an 11th-generation member of the pop group Morning Musume.
 Prior to joining Morning Musume, Oda was a Hello!
 Pro Egg member.
+She is currently the sub-leader of Morning Musume.

 Career

 In the summer of 2011, Sakura Oda took part in the S/mileage 2nd generation audition, but did not pass.
 In November 2011, she was added to Hello!
 Pro Egg, a Hello!
 Project trainee group, which was later renamed "Hello!
 Pro Kenshūsei".

-In the middle of 2012, Sakura Oda participated in the 11th generation audition for Morning Musume, in which 7,000 applicants took part.
-She advanced to the final round, with 5 other girls.
-On 14 September 2012, at a public dress rehearsal of Morning Musume 15th Anniversary Concert Tour held at Harmony Hall Zama in Kanagawa (Sakura's home prefecture), it was announced that Sakura Oda was the only one chosen to join the group.
+In the middle of 2012, Oda participated in the 11th generation audition for Morning Musume, in which 7,000 applicants took part.
+She advanced to the final round with five other girls.
+On 14 September 2012, at a public dress rehearsal of Morning Musume 15th Anniversary Concert Tour held at Harmony Hall Zama in Kanagawa (Oda's home prefecture), it was announced that Sakura Oda was the only one chosen to join the group.

+On July 1 2025, it was revealed that Sakura Oda will be graduating from Morning Musume and Hello!
+Project in 2026.
+Sakura Oda began discussing plans for her graduation around 2023, and with Erina Ikuta's graduation becoming concrete in 2024, further discussions about the next leader of the group were held and the timing of Oda's graduation was decided in this process.
+For this reason, Miki Nonaka will be taking the leader position while Sakura Oda would remain as sub-leader up until her graduation.
+Details regrading her graduation will be announced as soon as they are decided.